DesignOpen/designopen.github.io/articles/_posts/2013-11-2-how-to-contribute.md

 ---
 title: "How To Contribute to a Jekyll Blog on Github"
 layout: post
-category: articles
+tags:
+  - GitHub
-tags: GitHub collaboration
+  - collaboration
 author: areus
 date: '2013-11-2 02:10:02'
 excerpt: Step by step instructions for contributing to a Jekyll Blog.